On the logarithmic Love number of black holes beyond general relativity: Discussion

 \subsubsection{Acknowledgments}

-We are very grateful to Ao Guo and Xinmiao Wang for collaboration in the early stages of this project, and to Sam Wong for a useful conversation and comments on the draft.
+We are very grateful to Ao Guo and Xinmiao Wang for collaboration in the early stages of this project, and to Jun Wang and Sam Wong for useful conversations and comments on the draft.
 SGS acknowledges support from the NSFC (Grant No.\ 12250410250) and from a Provincial Grant (Grant No.\ 2023QN10X389).